-You may have heard meteorologists talk about a Cone of Error and show a cone-shaped graphic.
-The Cone of Error is a visual aid used to show the anticipated path of a storm three to five days into the future.
+You may have heard meteorologists talk about a "cone of error" and show a cone-shaped graphic.
+The cone of error is a visual aid used to show the anticipated path of a storm's circulation center three to five days into the future.

-All locations within the Cone of Error are at risk and preparations for landfall should be made across the entire cone area.
-Most of the time, a storm will make landfall within the Cone of Error, and only one-third of the time a storm will make landfall outside of the cone.

-A storm's effects are not isolated to one particular place and tend to have far-reaching impacts hundreds of miles away from the location of landfall.
+The cone does not represent impacts, or even who will be most at risk.
+It only illustrates a range of error for where the storm's center will be over the next three to five days.
+In general, a storm will make landfall within the cone of error about 70 percent of the time.
+Only 30 percent of the time will a storm make landfall outside of the cone.
+A storm's effects are not isolated to one particular place and tend to have farreaching impacts hundreds of miles away from the location of landfall.